svhawkins/B-Minor-Compiler/README.txt

 BUGS:
-- Multidimensional array code-generation results in segmentation faults.
-I am not sure of the exact cause, but it may be call-stack related.
-The AST structures involved in a non-zero-initialized 2+ dimensional array use a lot of recursion, local variables, and dynamic memory allocation.
-  The parser was not updated for this limitation.

-- The sybmbol table 'reuses' former scopes for local variables.
-In multiple global function defintions, the local variables from all of them would be part of the same scope.
+- The symbol table 'reuses' former scopes for local variables.
+In multiple global function defintions, the local variables from all prior scopes at the same 'level' would be part of the same hash table.

-- Array subscriptions may sometimes result in a segmentation fault.
-I do not know why, though I suspect it may be related to the other array-related problems I've been facing.
 *****************